jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 To scrape data from the site, I created `autoScrape`, which utilizes Selenium and Pandas.

 ### `autoScrape` in summary:
->  - Input a URL that contains a years worth of marathon URLs
+- Input a URL that contains a years worth of marathon URLs
->  - Create a list of the marathon URLs and iterate through them
+- Create a list of the marathon URLs and iterate through them
->  - For each URL, find the amount of columns and their titles by XPATH
+- For each URL, find the amount of columns and their titles by XPATH
-> - For the URL, use table cells XPATH to collect the data by that is on the page and append it to a df...
+- For the URL, use table cells XPATH to collect the data by that is on the page and append it to a df...
 If a more results XPATH exists, click it.
-> - When the more results button no longer exists, convert the df to a csv and put it in a folder
+- When the more results button no longer exists, convert the df to a csv and put it in a folder
-> - Move to next race and repeat until completion
+- Move to next race and repeat until completion

 Once a year is scraped, we end up with a folder conaining CSV files for each individual race in a given year.
 To combine all of the races into one file I wrote a quick `fileJoin` script which simply creates a CSV housing the data for an entire year of races.
 We then send this off to BigQuery for some additional cleaning and querying.

 ### BigQuery
+Now that our marathon data is into BigQuery, we can query `yearCleaner` to quickly remove some rows and columns we won't need and do some reformatting of data that got scraped weird.
+After this, we need to get our weather data.

+## Weather Data Colleciton and Manipulation